 7. Coromandel Peninsula

 Just an hour-long ferry trip from Auckland, the Coromandel Peninsula is anything but bustling.
 It's a sweet escape from busy after spending a few days in the city.
-Here, you can taste delectable smoked muscles, hike the mountains, or bop around the various fishing villages.
+Here, you can taste delectable smoked mussels, hike the mountains, or bop around the various fishing villages.
 Don't forget to stop by Hot Water Beach to dig your own warm mineral pool.

 8. Manu Bay, Raglan